 Button

-A button is used for actions that have an immediate result inside an application such as saving progress or navigating back.
+component is used for actions that have an immediate result inside an application such as saving progress or navigating back.
 It is also used in content sites for Call-to-Action (CTA).

 <nys-button label="Button"></nys-button>